A Grid layout lets you divide any section into rows and columns, offering a flexible and precise way to structure your page.

-Check out detailed documentation on Flex.
+Check out our Flex documentation

 The Grid Gap property defines the space between each column or row.

-Keep in mind that the gap is measured in pixels but that can be changed from the drop-down list of units.
+Keep in mind that the gap is measured in pixels, but that can be changed from the drop-down list of units.

 You can use the link icon that’s located between the two gap toggles to ensure all your columns and rows have the same gap.

-Horizontal Alignment
+Horizontal Alignment (X-Axis)

-Vertical Alignment
+Vertical Alignment (Y-Axis)

 With the Grid Controller open, you’ll be able to access toggles to define the width of the rows and columns.
 These settings can be accessed by clicking on any one of the white buttons that’s above every row and column.